 In July 2001, water suppliers in the greater Sacramento region formed the Regional Water Authority (RWA) as a joint powers authority, in part, to help implement elements of the WFA on a regional basis.
 In April 2004, RWA began an effort to develop an IRWMP, which resulted in the May 2006 adoption of the first ARB IRWMP.
-The 2013 ARB IRWMP Update relied on extensive stakeholder input to comprehensively revise and update the previous goals and objectives and added many new stakeholder-derived considerations, such as vision and principles, to the plan.
+The 2013 IRWMP Update relied on extensive ARB stakeholder input to comprehensively revise and update the previous goals and objectives and added many new stakeholder-derived considerations, such as vision and principles, to the plan.
 During development of the 2013 ARB IRWMP Update, the breadth of stakeholders was expanded well beyond the original WFA.
+Figure 1-1 provides an overview of the events that led up to the development of the 2013 ARB IRWMP Update.